microsoft/copilot-camp/docs/pages/extend-m365-copilot/00-prerequisites.md

 In this lab you will learn:

-- How to configuring your Microsoft 365 tenant's Teams upload policy for lab use
+- How to configure your Microsoft 365 tenant's Teams upload policy for lab use
 - How to install and configure Teams toolkit for Visual Studio Code

 !!! pied-piper "Disclaimer"